 Looking to its second season already, the Party Band has been booked for this major festival in August 2019.
 Details to follow nearer the time.

-The band will include a wide range of young Folk Campers producing a balanced band of around seventeen players (up to five of which will be professionals).
+The band includes a wide range of young Folk Campers producing a balanced band of around seventeen players (up to five of which will be professionals).
 The response from potential band participants has been overwhelmingly.
-The selection process is well under way.

 What’s happening now?